huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

 * Decoder stuff:
   * Probably untangle the incremental state in OG Mega to look more like the `forward` method in the auto-generated `MegaEncoder` (which is meant to be the stack of N encoder or decoder layers)
   * However, it doesn't really have to be the same, and RoBERTa uses a gross tuple of (decoder key, decoder value, encoder key, encoder value)
+    * No, we actually should set it up to return the tuple if `use_cache` is specified
   * It is interesting that the fairseq method is stateful, with the internal functions of `MultiheadEMA` modifying it directly
   * Need to look into how the original implementation instantiates and passes the incremental state
+    * Expected shape in terms of batch / tgt seq len / hidden size?
+    * Initial values?
+    * Differences from HF's `past_key_values`

 ## Arguments needed for forward pass